When is Chamberlain vs Clarke?

 In terms of recent activity, Cheavon Clarke has been fighting more than Isaac Chamberlain.

-Chamberlain's last 5 fights have come over a period of 6 years, 8 months and 23 days, meaning he has been fighting on average every 1 year, 4 months and 6 days.
-In those fights, he fought a total of 45 rounds, meaning that they have lasted 9 rounds on average.
+Chamberlain's last 5 fights have come over a period of 5 years, 11 months and 29 days, which means he has been fighting approximately every 1 year, 2 months and 14 days.
+In those fights, he fought a total of 47 rounds, meaning that they have lasted 9.4 rounds on average.

 What are the odds on Chamberlain vs Clarke?

 Sorry, we couldn’t find any odds for Chamberlain vs Clarke yet.
-If a contest doesn’t have odds initially after it is announced, bookmakers usually release them closer to the day of the fight.
+If odds are not available initially after the fight is announced, bookmakers usually release them closer to the day of the fight.

 Give us your thoughts on Chamberlain vs Clarke